 - Click on All Domain Types to narrow your analysis to any of the domain types.
 You can select just one or multiple.

-- Avg.
-Citations: Average number of times the domain was explicitly cited when used (in your selected time period).
+- Citation Rate: Average number of times the domain was explicitly cited when used (in your selected time period).

 Source Domain Types